What Is Conversion Journey Analysis?

 - Frequent coupon interactions — discount-responsive

-- Return users (login as start point) with clear intent
+- Return users with clear intent

 - Less time on exploratory or informational content